-Telephone switching or conversion instructions may be given but Shareholders are required to provide written instructions to the ACD (which, in the case of joint Shareholders, must be signed by all the joint Shareholders) before switching or conversion is effected.
+Shareholders are required to provide written switching or conversion instructions to the ACD (which, in the case of joint Shareholders, must be signed by all the joint

+Shareholders) before switching or conversion is effected.
 Conversions will be effected by the ACD recording the change of Share Class on the Register.